roblaing/webgames/ricerocks/README.md

   ...
 }
 ```

+At the start of each loop, <a href="https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/clearRect">
+ctx.clearRect(0, 0, canvas.width, canvas.height);</a> creates a blank slate to redraw the background and sprites on.

 Irrespective of whether the sprite is the player controlled spaceship, an asteroid, a missile, or an explosion, provided
 we standarise keynames, the same 5